 According to the Bible, King Solomon obtained 666 talents of gold (22,679 kilograms or 25 U.S tons) in one year!
-In addition to gold, the king “…made the silver in Jerusalem as plentiful as the stones.”
-King Solomon was famous for his wealth in a way that his successors were not.
+The Bible account says that the famously wise king, “…made the silver and in Jerusalem as plentiful as the stones.”
+(2 Chronicles 1:15) King Solomon was famous for his wealth in a way that his successors were not.
 Where did the immense wealth and treasure of King Solomon go?
 Continue reading

 Where was Shulam, home of the beautiful Shulammite (Shulamite) maiden of the Song of Solomon?
 Some have suggested that since the word Shulammite is similar to the Hebrew name Solomon, that the designation is simply an indication that she was married to Solomon.
 In this theory, the title Shulammite was in fact the maiden’s married name.
 But this would contradict the account which indicates that she never married Solomon but was returned to her true love the handsome shepherd boy.